Where Kids Use Tech Dictates How They Use Tech

 2. The School Bus

-Protect Young Eyes began in 2015, and the first parent that came to us with their horror story of how their sweet, 6th-grade son was introduced to pornography, involved the school bus.
+Protect Young Eyes began in 2015, and the first parent that came to us with their horror story of how their sweet, 6th-grade son was introduced to pornography, involving the school bus.

 Their son was on the morning bus ride to school when another kid started showing porn to everyone on an old iPhone.
 One of the many sad aspects of this story is that the iPhone was passed down to the kid from their father, which meant this was actually dad’s porn that didn’t get wiped from the photos.

-When I step back to think about the entire bus experience, there are many things that concerned me.
+When I step back to think about the entire bus experience, many things concern me.

-- There’s typically a range of kids from kindergarten to 6th-graders through whatever high school kid can’t find a ride, which means the risk of unsavory language and influence is high.
+2. There’s typically a range of kids from kindergarten to 6th graders through whatever high school kid can’t find a ride, which means the risk of unsavory language and influence is high.

 My point is this – the bus ride is high risk.